dragginzgame/mimic/README.md

 ### OPEN QUESTIONS (HELP PLZ!)

+#### Macros

+- the mimic_start! macro - how should it know where the generated file is going to be?
+Should I generate it into the same directory?
+Can I pass an environment variable for WORKSPACE_ROOT or something like that?

 #### Crates & Modules

-- strum, candid, remain - is there anyway to wrap these without requiring the dependency to be specified in the application that's using Mimic
-- comments needed on the amount of crates in the framework.
+- feedback needed on the amount of crates in the framework.
 Does it have to be so many?
 What's the best practice for organising crates in a complicated project

 #### Errors